Last updated: March 2026

 • Clear explanations - Understand how results are derived

-• 2025/26 updated - Using current rates and regulations
+• March 2026 updated - Using current UK rates and Working Time Regulations

 Common Questions